uchicago-cs/cmsc22000/website/grading.rst

 Like CMSC 14200, we will be using a form of grading known as *specifications grading*.
 The goal of specifications grading is to help students focus on their mastery of the material and to identify areas for improvement as the quarter progresses.
-You will get the most out of this scheme if you focus on skills, not on scores.
+You will get the most out of this scheme if you focus on *skills*, not on scores.

 All work in this course will be evaluated using a E/S/N/U scale: